junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Jody's voice comes out of the phone.
 "You got any plan for the rest of the day?" she asks straightforwardly.

 Dean stares at the ether ten inches before him, a soft moan escaping his throat.
-"What's wrong, Jody?" without answering, he asks instead.
+"What's wrong, Jody?"
+Without answering, he asks instead.

-Jody pauses for a second before answering, "We... might get ourselves a situation.
-It would be nice if you can drop by.
+Jody pauses for a second before answering, "We... might get ourselves into a situation.
+It would be nice if you could drop by.
 Cas, too."

 Dean tenses.
 "What kind of a situation?
 Monsters?
 Anyone hurt, you, Claire?"

 "No, nothing like that," Jody says quickly.
 "It's easier to explain if you and Cas can just come over."

-"The fast I can do is getting there in about four hours," Dean checks his watch.
+"The fastest I can do is get there in about four hours," Dean checks his watch.
 Sam is right, it's almost two.

-"That works," Jody answers, a little too cheerfully from the tone.
-There's some noise in her background, someone talking, but too vague to tell.
+"That works," Jody answers, a little too cheerfully in the tone.
+There's some noise in her background, someone talking, but it's too vague to tell.

 Dean frowns in confusion.
 "Everything okay there?"